mhsallam/htmle/README.md

 # Htmle
 Yet another jQuery HTML WYSIWYG plugin

 As the following image shows, Htmle has the a set of most common editing functions.
 Htmle can be customized to show only the required controls.
-It doesn't have a heavy design theme, so that you can alter its css to fit into the theme of your website.
+It doesn't have a heavy design theme, so that you can easily alter its css to fit into the theme of your website.

 ![Htmle Print Screen](https://raw.githubusercontent.com/mhsallam/htmle/master/htmle.jpg)